 |

-We ended the day parked on a high stretch of road at ‘Piedra del Coyote’ which looked over the convoluted Luna valley – .
-Here our jolly driver served us wine and cheese etc and our delightful guide sang us a plaintive love song in the setting rays of the sun.
+We ended the day parked on a high stretch of road at ‘Piedra del Coyote’ which looked over the convoluted Valle de la Luna.
+Here our jolly driver served us wine and cheese and our delightful guide sang us a plaintive love song in the setting rays of the sun.
 Very romantic.
-She was the daughter of a Shaman and has taken on her father’s healing role so that the art/craft is not lost from their family.
+She is the daughter of a Shaman and has taken on her father’s healing role so that the craft is not lost from their family.
 Amongst other things, she makes herbal remedies.
 She is also a music therapist.
 Her English was not brilliant – and our Spanish was worse - but we all managed, with the help of the other passenger, a Brazilian whose English and Spanish were very good.
 Somehow you always manage.

 |